-Information from the aircraft manufacturer or STC holder needs to be observed to avoid damages to the wheel/brake system/landing gear installation.
+Information by from the aircraft manufacturer or STC holder needs to be observed to avoid damage to the wheel/brake system / landing gear installation.

-Typically, the change may only be performed by uninstalling the relevant wheel and/or disassembling the brake system.
+Typically, the change may only be performed by uninstallingun installing the relevant wheel and/or disassembling disassembly of the brake system.

-Often the aircraft needs to be placed on jacks or the fuselage needs to be turned upside down (in the case of disassembled sailplanes) to allow such a disassembly.
-Information from the manufacturer or STC holder needs to be observed for the jacking or turning the fuselage upside down.
+Often the aircraft needs to be placed on jacks, or the fuselage needs to be turned upside down (in the case of disassembled sailplanes) to allow such a disassembly.
+Information of the manufacturer or STC holder needs to be observed for the jacking or turning the fuselage upside down.

-As tyres increase in size with time, a new tube may move within such a worn-out tyre, and an old tube may chafe in a new tyre more easily, so it is recommended to always replace both the tyre and the tube at the same time.
+As tyres increase in size with time, and a new tube may move within such a worn-out tyre, and an old tube may chafe in a new tyre more easily, so it is recommended to always replace both the tyre and the tube at the same time.

-Tyres shall only be replaced with tyres that have the same size, static load rating and ply rating.
+Tyres shall only be replaced by with tyres that haveing the same size, static load rating and ply rating.